wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 ac -{22) 4 oF), aT (1.65)
 Op )r or

----
-1.3 The second and third laws of thermodynamics 21

 The Gibbs energy is related to enthalpy and entropy through G = H — TS.
 For an infinitesimal change in the system